Skip to content

 Our Members

-The American Council of Engineering Companies of Wisconsin (ACEC WI) represents Wisconsin’s engineering businesses.
-Our mission is to create a healthy environment for engineering firms to advance the prosperity and welfare of Wisconsin.
-ACEC WI members design roads, bridges, dams, water and wastewater facilities, buildings, recreational facilities and more.
+The American Council of Engineering Companies of Wisconsin represents Wisconsin’s engineering businesses.
+Our mission is to empower and support a diverse engineering community through advocacy, leadership development, and engagement.
+Our member firms design roads, bridges, dams, water and wastewater facilities, buildings, recreational facilities and more.

 Novi AMS